gatsbyjs/gatsby/docs/blog/2017-12-06-gatsby-plus-contentful-plus-netlify/index.md

 This solution was a bit of a trial and error process for me.
 I had seen many doc sites use Algolia online in my dev travels.
 I knew it offered a usable free tier (again with logo attribution) with what seemed like enough free API calls to suit our user base.
-What I didn’t know was how I would get all my content indexed properly.
+What I didn't know was how I would get all my content indexed properly.
 Algolia does have helpful documentation on indexing.

 It was more of a challenge of how to break down the content in the articles into the chunks that the index requires.
 The
 [Algolia Docs](https://www.algolia.com/doc/guides/indexing/structuring-your-data/?language=php#indexing-long-documents)
-state that your index records shouldn’t be more than 10kb each which roughly equates to a paragraph or two each.
+state that your index records shouldn't be more than 10kb each which roughly equates to a paragraph or two each.
 This suddenly became a challenge in how to parse my article content by section.
-There wasn’t a good example out there of how to accomplish this.
+There wasn't a good example out there of how to accomplish this.

 Eventually I settled on an HTML to JSON library that turned the page hierarchy into a parseable JSON object.
 I set up a script in the `onPostBuild` Gatsby event API that took the built HTML from each article.
 The library did the magic of converting the HTML to JSON, then I iterated through the JSON.
-While keeping track of the last linked heading (h tag), I set the index record’s page link accordingly for each article section.
+While keeping track of the last linked heading (h tag), I set the index record's page link accordingly for each article section.
 The index was then uploaded to Algolia via their Node.js client.

-It wasn’t pretty, but it worked.
+It wasn't pretty, but it worked.

 I ended up coupling this indexing method with
 [React InstantSearch](https://community.algolia.com/react-instantsearch/).
 This
-is Algolia’s official React component library for utilizing with their service.
+is Algolia's official React component library for utilizing with their service.
 The final product was a search input with highlighted suggested results that allowed the user to click one of those results and be taken directly to a parent heading on a particular article.